awsdocs/amazon-athena-user-guide/doc_source/rows-and-structs.md

 To filter an array that includes a nested structure by one of its child elements, issue a query with an `UNNEST` operator\.
 For more information about `UNNEST`, see [Flattening Nested Arrays](flattening-arrays.md)\.

-For example, this query finds hostnames of sites in the dataset\.
+For example, this query finds host names of sites in the dataset\.

 ```
 WITH dataset AS (